 The reporter doesn’t hold all the cards, you will always know more about your subject than the journalist.
 Your role in an interview is not just to fill the gaps between questions but to drive the interview to a destination that suits you.

 Sarcasm usually backfires, both in print and in broadcast.
-Reporters love to use hostile, sarcastic or angry quotes, or sounds bites in their stories, believing they reveal more about the company or person than everything else the spokesperson had to say, and because they are ‘good copy’, or ‘great TV’.
+Reporters love to use hostile, sarcastic or angry quotes, or sound bites in their stories, believing they reveal more about the company or person than everything else the spokesperson had to say, and because they are ‘good copy’, or ‘great TV’.
 Think very carefully before laying blame on others.

 If you don’t know the answer to a question say so, don’t try to bluff and don’t speculate about causes or outcomes.
 If you speculate, what you say may ultimately emerge as being wrong or misguided and has the very real possibility of coming back to bite you.